The course syllabus is a general plan for the course; deviations announced to the class by the instructor may be necessary.

-Graphing Calculator 3.5 or Graphing Calculator 4.0, or Graphing Calculator Lite 4.0
+Graphing Calculator 4.0 or Graphing Calculator Lite 4.0

 Graphing Calculator 3.5 is the older version of a computer program, Graphing Calculator, that for many years was bundled with Macintosh computers.
 The current version is Graphing Calculator 4.0 and it is available from Pacific Technology for either MacIntosh or Windows machines.
 For Macintosh machines, Graphing Calculator Lite 4.0 is available from the App Store for $14.99.
 The Graphing Calculator Lite 4.0 handles all of the graphing explorations we use in this course.
-Graphing Calculator will graph relations (implicit functions) as well as functions, and can be used for parametric equations, polar equations, 3D graphs, and more.
+Graphing Calculator will graph relations (implicit functions) as well as functions, and can be used for polar equations, 3D graphs, and more.
 See http://www.pacificT.com for demonstrations.
-GC 3.5 will NOT run on the Mac OS 10.7.x operating system.
-See also Http://www.pacificT.com for information on purchasing this product as a student.
+GC 3.5 will NOT run on the Mac OS 10.7.x or later operating systems and we no longer maintain it on these machines.
+Use Graphing Calculator Lite 4.0 instead.
+See also Http://www.pacificT.com for information on purchasing Graphing Calculator 4.0 as a student.
 (Scan your student ID to get $40 price).

 GSP is a dynamic geometric construction package with features that include construction tools, measurement tools, transformation tools, and animation tools.
 Geometer's Sketchpad is published by Key Curriculum Press at <http://www.keypress.com>.
-Both version 4.07 and GSP5 is also installed on department computers.
 GSP is available for both Macintosh and Windows and files transfer from one platform to the other.
 See the web site for information on purchase of a student version for approximately $40.
 It is also available at the UGa Bookstore.

 Excel is a second generation spreadsheet program that allows creation and manipulation of a data array and the immediate graphing of selected subsets of the array.
 It is a part of MicroSoft Office that is widely used on both Windows and MacIntosh platforms.